Gresley Priory: 16th Century

 The priory was dissolved a year later in 1536.

 The Prior, John Okeley, was granted a pension of £6; two cannons serving as vicars of Lullington and Gresley were both granted £5 16s.
 8d.

 History following the dissolution

 Following dissolution in 1536, the priory was granted to "Henry Churche of the Householde".

 Previously there had been no regularly ordained vicarage of Gresley, and no pre-Reformation institutions appear in the diocesan registers; the parish had previously been served by the prior or one of the canons.
-Following the dissolution the Priory church gained a new role as the Parish Church becoming the St George and St Mary's Church, Church Gresley.
+Following the dissolution the Priory church gained a new role as the Parish Church, becoming St George and St Mary's Church, Church Gresley.

 In around 1820 the church and upper part of the tower were rebuilt.
-In 1872 the chancel was built; designed by A.W.
+In 1872 the chancel was built, to the designs of A.W.
 Blomfield.

-Today, of the 12th century building, only the lower part of the tower survives.
+Today, of the 12th-century building, only the lower part of the tower survives.
 The church is protected as a Grade II* Listed building.